EU Licensed4.8/5

 Important drug interactions with metformin

-Metformin has relatively few pharmacokinetic drug interactions compared with many other medicines, but several combinations require awareness.
+Metformin has few drug interactions compared with many other medicines.
+Even so, you should know about several combinations.

 ACE inhibitors and ARBs